kernel666/who-wrote-this-shit/README.md

 # Who Wrote This Shit

-Simple demonstration program to find out who wrote something.
+Simple demonstration forensic linguistics program analysing a document based on linguistic style to attribute the authorship to anonymous or disputed documents.

+**Note**: This program is considered primitive and might be rewritten later.

 ## Usage